smitkiri/data-science-portfolio/README.md

 - [Twitter Analysis](https://github.com/smitkiri/twitter-analysis): Developed a [website](http://twitter-analysis1.herokuapp.com/) that provides analysis of a given user's tweets by dislaying several plots.
 Used plotly for vizualizations, flask for web app development and deployed on Heroku.
 - [Predicting Graduate Admissions](https://github.com/smitkiri/predicting-graduate-admissions): Performing exploratory data analysis and data cleaning on USC graduate admissions data and applied machine learning models to predict factors most important for a positive admission decision.
+- [iTeach](): A Hackathon at DAIICT, Gandhinagar, India.
+Led a team of 4 at a Hackathon to build a project and complete various Capture the Flag (CTF) challenges using Flask, MySQL, JavaScript; Secured a place in top 10 teams overall with 2nd rank for the CTF challenges.

 **Tools**: scikit-learn, pandas, numpy, plotly, matplotlib, seaborn, tweepy, flask, heroku